SPL-ethz/snow/docs_src/development.rst

 Indirect method
 ---------------

-This method relies on the enthalpy balance (equations :math:`\ref{eq8_org}` and :math:`\ref{eq1}` to calculate the amount of ice formed upon nucleation.
-In line with the overall description of freezing used in the derivation, nucleation is considered to be an adiabatic process, i.e. it occurs fast enough that the vial does not exchange a relevant amount of heat during nucleation.
+This method relies on the enthalpy balance (equations :math:`\ref{eq8_org}` and :math:`\ref{eq1}`) to calculate the amount of ice formed upon nucleation.
+In line with the overall description of freezing used in the derivation, nucleation is considered to be an adiabatic process.
+This means it occurs fast enough that the vial does not exchange a relevant amount of heat during nucleation with the environment.
 At the time of nucleation, the enthalpy balance thus reads

 .. math::
    \begin{align}